virtualsecureplatform/TFHEpp/README.md

 [![Test](https://github.com/virtualsecureplatform/TFHEpp/actions/workflows/test.yml/badge.svg)](https://github.com/virtualsecureplatform/TFHEpp/actions/workflows/test.yml)
 # TFHEpp
 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original [TFHE implementation](https://github.com/tfhe/tfhe).
-In addition to that, THFEpp supports Circuit Bootstrapping, [Private Boootstrapping many LUT](https://eprint.iacr.org/2021/729), and [Modifed Cheng's Packing](https://eprint.iacr.org/2024/1318).
+In addition to that, THFEpp supports [Circuit Bootstrapping](https://eprint.iacr.org/2018/421), [Programable Boootstrapping many LUT](https://eprint.iacr.org/2021/729), and [Modifed Cheng's Packing](https://eprint.iacr.org/2024/1318) (We call it as annihilate key switching in our code).
+We also includes partial support for B/FV, written in include/bfv++.hpp.
 TFHEpp depends on AVX2 because we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

 # Supported Compiler